 State Rep. Robin Shackleford

-An Indianapolis native, State Representative Robin Shackleford has dedicated her life to the principles of servant leadership.
+An Indianapolis native, State Representative Robin Shackleford (D-Indianapolis) has dedicated her life to the principles of servant leadership.
 She has extensive experience in government, community and diversity affairs coupled with a strong background in project management, supervision, training and budgeting.

 First elected to the Indiana House of Representatives in 2012, Shackleford represents the citizens of Indiana House District 98 and serves as ranking minority member of the Public Health Committee.
 She is also on the Courts and Criminal Code Committee as well as the Financial Institutions and Insurance Committee.

 Shackleford is also the current chair of the Indiana Black Legislative Caucus and vice-president of the Women’s POWER Caucus.